biplav-s/course-ai-f25/reading-list/Readme-AI-NLP.md

 > 1. [AI And The Limits Of Language](https://www.noemamag.com/ai-and-the-limits-of-language/),  Jacob Browning and Yann LeCun, Aug 2022. _Argues that not all human knowledge is in text, and so, any AI trained on it will struggle_.
 > 2. Weidinger, Laura, et al., [Taxonomy of Risks posed by Language Models](https://dl.acm.org/doi/10.1145/3531146.3533088), 2022 ACM Conference on Fairness, Accountability, and Transparency.
 > 3. [Mission: Impossible Language Models](https://aclanthology.org/2024.acl-long.787/), Julie Kallini, Isabel Papadimitriou, et al, ACL 2024. _Creates impossible languages and sees how GPT-2 performs on them.
 Implication for grammards and language learning._
+> 4. AI slop - low quality automatically generated output.
+[What is AI slop?
+A technologist explains this new and largely unwelcome form of online content](https://theconversation.com/what-is-ai-slop-a-technologist-explains-this-new-and-largely-unwelcome-form-of-online-content-256554), Sep 2025.

 6. Resources: Datasets, Packages, Courses
 > 1. Data - [Introduction to the CoNLL-2002 Shared Task: Language-Independent Named Entity Recognition](https://aclanthology.org/W02-2024/).
 Extraction in Dutch and Spanish.